Third party billing

 - Sponsor's name and billing address;

 - Contact name, phone number, and email address;

 - Signature of the sponsor or other person authorized to make commitments on behalf of the sponsor;

 - Purchase order numbers, work order authorizations, or other billing codes, if applicable.

 Note: the third-party billing office does not handle bookstore-related purchases.
 Any authorizations regarding bookstore purchases need to be handled by the bookstore.

-You may mail, fax, or bring the authorization document to the third party billing office.
-If the original authorization/voucher must accompany the billing statement, the option to fax cannot be used.
+You may mail or email the authorization document to the third party billing office.

 Submit authorizations to: